 Reboarding a Capsized PWC

-PWCs are designed to turn over and that's part of what makes them fun, but it's also why it is very important that the ignition safety switch is attached to the operator.
+PWC are designed to turn over and that’s part of what makes them fun, but it’s also why it is very important that the engine cut-off switch (ECOS) is attached to the operator.
 After a fall, the PWC could be overturned completely.
 You should know how to right the PWC and how to reboard from the rear of the craft.

 - Most manufacturers have placed a decal at the rear or bottom of the craft that indicates the direction to roll your PWC to return it to an upright position.
 If no decal exists, check your owner’s manual or ask the dealer.
 With this information, you should be able to roll the PWC over and reboard with little trouble.
 If you roll it over the wrong way, you could damage your PWC.